What is a Help to Buy mortgage?

 - Agree to take out a repayment mortgage

-Help to Buy equity loans
+What is the Help to Buy equity loan scheme?

-The loan will need to be repaid in full either after 25 years, when your mortgage term ends or when you sell the home – whichever happens first.
+It will need to be repaid in full either after 25 years, when your mortgage term ends or when you sell the home – whichever happens first.

-London Help to Buy
+What is London Help to Buy?

 Using London Help to Buy, you can apply for an equity loan of up to 40% of the value of a new-build property, rather than the 20% offered elsewhere in the country.

 The loan is available for new homes in Greater London priced up to £600,000.
 As with the standard Help to Buy scheme, you will need to have a deposit of at least 5% of the property’s value and you won’t be able to let it out or use it as a second home.

-Help to Buy Isa
+What is a Help to Buy Isa?

 To get the maximum government bonus of £3,000, you’ll need to save £12,000, which will take around four-and-a-half years if you pay in the maximum amount each month.

 Anyone aged 16 or over who has never bought a property can open a Help to Buy Isa, and if you’re saving to buy a home with someone else, you can each open an account and earn a combined bonus of up to £6,000.